mostali/selenium-console/README.md

 # Selenium Console

-Simple Utils for working with Selenuim on Java.
+Simple GUI Utils for working with Selenuim on Java.

-Run util with
+May be use for development Selenium apllications.
+Allowed execute in browser css-selectors, xpath, js and see result

-`selcore.Main.main()`
+Application run using `selcore.Main.main()`